 The letter at the end represents a multiplier, matching up to something on this table:

 |X or S||0.1||C||100||F||100000|

 Every resistor has a specific maximum power rating.
-In order to keep the resistor from heating up too much, it’s important to make sure the power across a resistor is kept under it’s maximum rating.
+To keep the resistor from heating up too much, it’s important to make sure the power across a resistor is kept under its maximum rating.
 The power rating of a resistor is measured in watts, and it’s usually somewhere between ⅛W (0.125W) and 1W.
-Resistors with power ratings of more than 1W are usually referred to as power resistors, and are used specifically for their power dissipating abilities.
+Resistors with power ratings of more than 1W are usually referred to as power resistors and are used specifically for their power dissipating abilities.

 These power resistors can handle a lot more power before they blow.
 From top-right to bottom-left there are examples of 25W, 5W and 3W resistors, with values of 2Ω, 3Ω 0.1Ω and 22kΩ.
 Smaller power-resistors are often used to sense current.

 The power ratings of surface mount resistors can usually be judged by their size as well.
 Both 0402 and 0603-size resistors are usually rated for 1/16W, and 0805’s can take 1/10W.

 Power is usually calculated by multiplying voltage and current (P = IV).
 But, by applying Ohm’s law, we can also use the resistance value in calculating power.
 If we know the current running through a resistor, we can calculate the power as: